 Personal Growth Is Key In Unsettling Times

 Having been a one-task manager, rather than a multi-task, hit us hard, particularly during the lockdown.
 This wasn’t about learning the Spanish language.
 It was more about allowing time for personal growth and health goals, such as weight loss or healthy eating.
 The beauty was that we learned to take one day at a time, set doable goals, and progress from there.

 Research On New Virus Evolution Crucial Moving Forward

 These frequent epidemics are a continuous reminder of the importance of research on new virus evolution.
-Equally important is being able to identify safe and effective drugs to treat, or vaccines to prevent serious disease.
-The development and approval of COVID-19 vaccines in an accelerated timeline showed that science and scientists will deliver results when appropriately mobilised financially and with societal support.
+Equally important is being able to identify safe and effective drugs to treat, or vaccines to prevent serious diseases.
+The development and approval of COVID-19 vaccines in an accelerated timeline showed that science and scientists will deliver results when appropriately mobilized financially and with societal support.